plamenbotev/orillacart/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Create your online store in minutes and manage your business with ease.
+Create your online store in minutes using our eCommerce plugin.

 == Description ==
 OrillaCart have everything you need to to create online store.

-It is free, it is open source and it is build with carefully selected functionalities, user friendly design, flexibility and speed in mind.
+It is free, it is open source and it is build with carefully selected eCommerce functionalities, user friendly design, flexibility and speed in mind.
 = FEATURES =
 * __Themes Compatible__ - Works out of the box with most themes.
+Add eCommerce functionality to your current site easily.
 * __PayPal Standard Gateway__ - Accept credit cards and PayPal payments.
 * __Bank Transfer__, __Cash on Delivery__ and __Cheque__ - Offline payment methods.
 * __Table Rate Shipping__ - Highly customizable shipping options.